drinkbird/drinkbird.github.io/about.md

 I help engineers become leaders, without leaving the craft.
 I'm Tasos Piotopoulos, a Lead Software Engineer focused on building teams that deliver better software.
 My work blends hands-on coding, technical architecture and mentoring engineers so they can thrive in their craft and careers.
 Since 2005, I have worked in diverse industries, shaping systems and teams that create measurable business value while growing the people behind them.

 I have led engineering teams of different sizes and guided projects that generated or saved tens of millions of dollars for organizations from startups to Fortune 500 companies.
-My academic foundation includes a Master's in Software Engineering and Distributed Systems from University College Dublin, and I am currently pursuing an MBA at Frederick University Cyprus.
+My academic foundation includes a Master's in Software Engineering from University College Dublin, and I am currently pursuing an MBA at Frederick University Cyprus.
 This combination of technical and business studies helps me bridge engineering excellence with organizational impact.

 My technical experience spans cloud-native distributed systems, SRE, and DevOps.
 Over the years, I have mostly worked with Java, Scala, C#, F#, and Python, and built solutions on Azure, GCP, AWS, and Kubernetes, often integrating platforms such as MongoDB Atlas, Kafka, and Docker.